2024 Discovery Award winners

 Banting – Ontario Brain Institute Discovery Award

-Dr. Pearcey pursued a PhD in neuroscience at the University of Victoria to study how spinal reflexes (i.e., the body moving without thinking) change with sensory stimulation and rhythmic movements.
-He then completed two postdoctoral fellowships at Northwestern University, where he acquired a newfound love for how nerve cells and muscle fibres work together to create body movements in health and disease.
-Since 2020, Dr. Pearcey organizes the Motor Unit Group Seminar Series to promote networking between researchers around the globe.
+Dr. Pearcey received his PhD in neuroscience at the University of Victoria by study how our bodies move without thinking because of reflexes.
+Specifically, he wanted to know how our reflexes change with senses (e.g., smell, touch) and rhythms.
+After that, he completed postdoctoral fellowships at Northwestern University, where he learned how nerves and muscles work together to help us move, both in health and sickness.
+Since 2020, Dr. Pearcey has been organizing the Motor Unit Group Seminar Series for researchers all over the world to share their work and ideas.

 Neural interface for movement lab